 The accompanying unaudited pro forma combined financial statements give effect to the Merger and the Name Change.
 As described in "Certain Terms of the Merger Agreement -- Manner and Basis of Converting Shares," the Exchange Ratio will range from 0.8529 to 1.2083 Lomak shares for each share of Domain Common Stock, depending upon the Closing Date Market Price.
-The closing sales price of Lomak Common Stock on the NYSE has ranged between \$9.7500 and \$14.1250 per share since the announcement of the Merger.
-Accordingly, Lomak's management believes that it is reasonable to assume that the applicable Exchange Ratio will be 1.2083 shares of Lomak Common Stock for each share of Domain Common Stock.
+The closing sales price of Lomak Common Stock on the NYSE has ranged between \$11.2500 and \$14.1250 per share since the announcement of the Merger.
+Accordingly, Lomak's management believes that it is reasonable to assume that the applicable Exchange Ratio will be 1.1170 shares of Lomak Common Stock for each share of Domain Common Stock, which is based on the average closing price per share since the announcement of the Merger through June 1, 1998.